What to expect on a ketogenic diet

 - You will need to drink a lot of water.
 You’ll also pee more than usual.
 Not just because you’re drinking a lot of water, but because you’re losing water weight.
 Just plan on drinking water all the time.
 If you think you’ve had enough water, drink some more.

 - You will need to replenish your electrolytes.
 It’s a good idea to take magnesium and potassium supplements.
 You can also use a lot of salt on your food.
 When you’re keto adapted, your body won’t retain salt like it used to, so don’t be afraid to salt your food!
-You can also drink chicken broth or bone broth to help supply your body with electrolytes.
+You can also drink chicken broth or bone broth (or even pickle juice) to help supply your body with electrolytes.

 - Not everyone will be supportive.
 Some people may try to tell you that being in ketosis for a long period of time is dangerous (it’s not) or that you need carbs for energy (you don’t).
 Don’t let them sway you.
 There is plenty of scientific evidence that supports the benefits and safety of a low-carb diet.
 (For an in-depth explanation, I recommend The Art and Science of Low-Carbohydrate Living by Jeff Volek and Stephen Phinney.)
 It may be wise to share your new diet with only a few trusted individuals at first.
 Let your results speak for themselves.

 If that seems like a lot to process, don’t worry.
 It will all make sense as you get accustomed to it.
 Eat healthy meals, drink lots of water, and keep your net carbs low.
 In the beginning, I recommend keeping meals simple.
 Don’t worry yet about everything that you can and can’t eat.
-Pick a few favorites, or follow the meal plan in my 3-Day Keto Start Guide.
+Pick a few favorites, or follow the meal plan in my 5-Day Keto Start Guide.
 Get yourself fat adapted, and then you can have fun experimenting with different low-carb recipes.

 *I say “most likely” because there is no one diet that works for everyone.
 Forty-five percent of white Americans are genetically predisposed to benefit from a low-carb diet, while 39 percent do better on a low-fat diet, and the rest fall somewhere in the middle.
 Listen to your body and do what’s best for you.